Sarah Bream OTD, OTR/L (she/her/hers)

-Associate Chair of Academic & Community Program Support and Development, Director of the Doctorate in Occupational Therapy Program and Associate Professor of Clinical Occupational Therapy
+Associate Chair of Operations, Community Partnerships and Development; Director of the Post-Professional Doctorate in Occupational Therapy Program; and Professor of Clinical Occupational Therapy

 Doctorate of Occupational Therapy (OTD)

 in Occupational Therapy

 1996 | University of Southern California